 Should an organ be recovered by an OPO, deceased organ allocation would happen through the Organ Procurement and Transplantation Network (OPTN) platform, and offers of the recovered organ will be made to patients on waitlists maintained by TCs based on pre-determined priority rules.
 TCs do not control the prioritization of patients on their waitlists.
-What TCs have the freedom to do is to determine whether they want to reject an organ offered for a particular patient on their waitlist, or advise that patient to accept the organ.
-In practice, the decision whether or not to accept a kidney when it becomes available to a patient is made predominantly by their transplant surgeon (Solomon et al. (2011)).
+What TCs have the freedom to do is to determine whether they want to reject an organ offered for a particular patient on their waitlist, or advise that patient to accept the organ.4 In practice, the decision whether or not to accept a kidney when it becomes available to a patient is made predominantly by their TC (Solomon et al. (2011)).5 The patient will not have access to an organ if the TC declined that organ on their behalf but the patient will keep their place in the waitlist relative to others who remain on the waitlist.
 TCs are typically a part of a larger for-profit or not-for-profit health system or hospital that relies on reimbursements (e.g., from performing transplants) as a source of income.

 There are two prominent areas where mis-incentives might drive undesirable OPO and TC behavior.
 First, TCs are penalized (by the OPTN Membership and Professional Standards Committee [MPSC]) for adverse health outcomes among patients who the TCs transplant, but not for those who remain untransplanted on the waitlist.
 Specifically, TCs that fail to meet the minimum standards for one-year post-transplant patient and graft survival can face severe penalties.
 So, TCs might be incentivized to restrict transplants to healthier patients using higher quality kidneys even when some sicker patients could have benefited from a lower quality kidney, that is instead discarded.
 Second, while the TCs are incentivized to be selective with kidneys offered to them by OPOs, the OPOs are incentivized to avoid recovering kidneys that will be declined by TCs.
-That could induce OPOs to forgo opportunities to recover organs from donors who are unlikely to yield readily accepted organs, especially deceased donors who fall along the margins of what qualifies the deceased as eligible donors.
+That could induce OPOs to forgo opportunities to recover organs from donors who are unlikely to of millions of assets.

-We use a lab experiment to investigate how a holistic approach that focuses on alignof millions of assets.
 While not-for-profit in nature, executive pay at OPOs is often comparable with healthcare sector executive pay and management is often incentivized to increase OPO profits for both the solid organ (kidneys, livers, hearts, lungs, etc.) recovery operations and for the more financially lucrative tissue recovery business.

-&lt;sup>4TCs can manipulate who is on their waitlist but for simplicity we speak of waitlist and the transplanteligible patient pool interchangeably here.
+4TCs can manipulate who is on their waitlist but for simplicity we speak of waitlist and the transplanteligible patient pool interchangeably here.
 However, we recognize that a patient pool measure that is not easily manipulable by TCs will be necessary for actual policy design: see the concluding discussion.
 Also, for convenience, we speak of the waitlist as if it represents the whole pool of transplant-eligible patients.
 However, we will note in the conclusion that a non-manipulable measure of transplant-eligible patients remains to be constructed.

-&lt;sup>5Often patients are not told when an organ is declined on their behalf, even after the fact Husain et al. (2019)).
-This is also the reason why previous efforts in the economics literature to model the kidney accept/reject decision have modeled it as a surgeon decision alone (see for example, Howard (2002)).
+5Often patients are not told when an organ is declined on their behalf, even after the fact Husain et al. (2019)).
+This is also the reason why previous efforts in the economics literature to model the kidney accept/reject decision have modeled it as a TC/surgeon decision alone (see for example, Howard (2002)).
+Sweat (2023) finds (in the heart transplant data) evidence that surgeons act to increase short term graft survival sometimes at the expense of longer term survival and deaths on the waitlist yield readily accepted organs, especially deceased donors who fall along the margins of what qualifies the deceased as eligible donors.
+These mis-incentives can lead to both underutilization of organs by TCs and low organ recovery rates by OPOs.